paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 Subsec. (e).
 Pub.
 L. 101–239, § 2007(b)(2), added subsec. (e).

 1987—Subsec. (c).
 Pub.
 L. 100–50 substituted “[section 1091(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1091/d&num=0&edition=prelim)” for “subsection (d) of this section”.

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–21 effective on July 1, 2026, and applicable with respect to award year 2026–2027 and each succeeding award year, see section 83002(c) of Pub.
+L. 119–21, set out as a note under [section 1070a of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1070a).

 #### Effective Date of 2015 Amendment
 Amendment by Pub.
 L. 114–95 effective Dec.
 10, 2015, except with respect to certain noncompetitive programs and competitive programs, see section 5 of Pub.
 L. 114–95, set out as a note under [section 6301 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6301).